 President's Biography: Dr. Brett Fairbairn

 Dr. Brett Fairbairn is a distinguished academic and a passionate advocate for universities and higher education.
-His special interests include students and access, participatory governance and community-university engagement.
-As a leader he strives for strategic leadership, relationship development, and a strong value system of integrity, respect and accountability.
+His special interests include students and access, participatory governance, and community-university engagement.
+As a leader, he strives for strategic focus, relationship development, and a strong value system of integrity, respect and accountability.

-Brett is joined in Kamloops by Norma, a ceramic artist.
+Brett resides in Kamloops with his wife Norma, a ceramic artist.
 They are the parents of three adult children, one of whom has special needs.
-Brett is dedicated to family, to Norma and all their children, and always looks forward to family games or movie nights, by digital connection if need be.
-Brett’s other interests, apart from family, university and academics, include hiking, photography, science fiction and cats.
+Brett’s interests also include hiking, photography, science fiction, and cats.